One interesting hike that is part of the Black Hills Centennial Trail runs from the Samelius Trailhead heading north, toward Sheridan Lake.

 I would give the hike north on the Samelius Trailhead a moderate rating.
 The first mile or so it follows an old, forest road so the path is wide, though it’s a fairly steep, uphill climb.
 From there it ventures back into the woods on a one-track trail.
 Portions of it are quite rugged as they traverse the rocky landscape that is common in the Black Hills.

 We were able to catch a few shots of Black Elk Peak (formerly Harney Peak) and the Cathedral Spires from the trail.
-Where we stopped for lunch we were treated to a great view of a portion of the–currently frozen–Sheridan Lake.
+Where we stopped for lunch we were also treated to a great view of a portion of the–then frozen–Sheridan Lake.

 The steepest part of the trail we encountered was near its middle.
 We hiked to the top of an unnamed peak and enjoyed a windy snack while peering out over the Hills.
 In addition to catching a glimpse of Sheridan Lake, we also spotted the prairies that extend east of the Hills.